 How to Build a Better Fire in Your Fireplace

-Knowing how to build a fire in the fireplace can be a hot piece of information on a cold winter’s night.
-If you’ve never started a fire in a fireplace, here’s everything you need to get started.
+Knowing how to build a fire in the fireplace can be helpful information on a cold winter’s night.
+If you’ve never started a fire in a fireplace, here’s how to get started.

-- Extra-long wooden safety strike matches.
-The longer the better; their length can prevent you from singeing your fingers.
+- Extra-long wooden safety strike matches: The longer the better; their length may help prevent you from singeing your fingers.

-- Kindling.
-Small pieces of dry wood or twigs and/or natural fire starters (Never use flammable liquids to start a fire, the Environmental Protection Agency (EPA) says.
+- Kindling: Small pieces of dry wood or twigs are natural fire starters.
+Never use flammable liquids to start a fire, the Environmental Protection Agency (EPA) says.

-- Newspaper sheets.
-Uncoated newspaper (Don’t use coated (glossy) paper, cardboard or household garbage, the EPA says.
+- Newspaper sheets: Have uncoated newspaper on hand.
+Don’t use coated (glossy) paper, cardboard or household garbage, the EPA says.

-- Grate.A wrought iron fireplace grate that fits your fireplace and allows air to flow under logs, says the Fairfax County Fire and Rescue Department.
+- Grate: Use a wrought iron fireplace grate that fits your fireplace and helps allow the air to flow under logs, says the Fairfax County Fire and Rescue Department.

-- Screen.
-Fireplace screen or panels that sufficiently cover the entire width of your hearth’s opening, according to U.S. Fire Administration (USFA).
+- Screen: Use a fireplace screen or panels that sufficiently cover the entire width of your hearth’s opening, according to U.S. Fire Administration (USFA).

-- Utensils.Wrought iron fireplace utensils, including poker, tongs, shovel and brush.
+- Utensils: Have wrought iron fireplace utensils to use, including poker, tongs, shovel and brush.

-- Ash bucket with lid.
-Metal ash bucket with snuggly fitting lid.
+- Ash bucket with lid: Use a metal ash bucket with a tight-fitting lid.

 Clean the fireplace area.
-Be sure all flammable materials, such as drapes, magazines, books, clothing and home décor items, are well away from the fireplace, according to the East Side Fire Department.
+Be sure all flammable materials, such as drapes, magazines, books, clothing and home decor items, are well away from the fireplace, according to the East Side Fire Department.
 If you have a mantel, check that nothing is hanging off of it.

 Check the chimney.
 Make sure the protective liners of your chimney are in good working order.
-Search for a certified chimney sweep to clean and inspect your fireplace and chimney.
+Search for a certified professional to help clean and inspect your fireplace and chimney.
 When looking for a professional, you may want to ask these questions from the Chimney Safety Institute of America (CSIA):

 Clear the air.
 Be sure the room where your fireplace is located has been well ventilated and is free of any flammable fumes and gases.

-Step 1: Check that the fireplace damper (the movable vent that allows ventilation) is fully open.
+- Step 4: Check that the fireplace damper (vent) is fully open.